Skip to main content

 Unique Tomcat ports can be configured for HTTP and HTTPS.

-Env files allows you to externalise configuration value, such as device Ids, database details, and service end points, so they remain separate from the stack files.
+Env files allow you to externalise configuration values, such as device IDs, database details, and service endpoints, so they remain separate from the stack files.
 This keeps deployments clean, consistent, and easier to manage, especially when running multiple containers or multiple Enactor Store Servers.
 Docker Compose automatically reads the env files, enabling seamless reuse of the same deployment templates across different stores or environments simply by switching files.
-This data can also be included as configuration in the YMAL file.
+This data can also be included as configuration in the YAML file.

 Search the env file for any placeholders beginning with "<REPLACE_ME>" and substitute them with the appropriate values.